-You will see three eyes on Swayambhu stupa, between the two eyes you’ll see third eye which is also known as Wisdom Eyes or tesro netra (third eye) in Nepali.
-Swayambhu eyes means peace, the unity of all things existing in the universe.
+You will see three eyes on the Swayambhu stupa, between the two eyes you’ll see the third eye which is also known as Wisdom Eyes or tesro netra (third eye) in Nepali.
+Swayambhu eyes mean peace, the unity of all things existing in the universe.

-There is a small fee for entering into Swayambhu for tourists.
-You’ll find ticket counter at the top of stairs just below big bajra.
+There is a small fee for entering Swayambhu for tourists.
+You’ll find the ticket counter at the top of the stairs just below the big bajra.

 Best time to visit Swayambhu

-Swayambhu can be visited anytime during day as it is very easy to reach there.
+Swayambhu can be visited anytime during the day as it is very easy to reach there.

 Main Festivals of Swayambhu